 It is important to note that there is also a second type of used toner cartridge; refilled.
-The main danger with refilled toner cartridges is that, while they are far and away the cheapest option, there is no remanufacturing process… they simply take an old toner bottle and refill it.
-Since there is no actual assessment of cartridges condition we do not believe it is ever a good idea to use refilled toner cartridges and as such do not include it in the pros vs cons evaluation of new vs remanufactured toner debate.
+The main danger with refilled toner cartridges is that, while they by far the cheapest option, there is no remanufacturing process… they simply take an old toner bottle and refill it.
+Since there is no actual assessment of the cartridge’s condition, we discourage all of our customers from ever considering the use of refilled toner cartridges.

-Remanufactured toner is a viable alternative for people with small monthly volumes or running inexpensive to repair/replace devices such as a home office printer.
+On the other hand, if you are buying toner for a small-volume convenience device (for example a home printer), then it may well be worth it to save a few extra bucks by purchasing remanufactured.
 Just be sure that if you do purchase remanufactured toner that you find a reputable reseller or remanufacturer who will offer a guarantee of their product.
-If they won’t provide a guarantee they probably aren’t worth your hard-earned dollars.
+If they won’t provide a guarantee that they will replace a defective cartridge then they probably aren’t worth your hard-earned dollars.

 Want to talk to a human being to get some advice about your toner needs?
 Reach out to our supplies team!
 Trust me, the highlight of their day is when a customer reaches out and wants some advice on how to optimize their office supplies expenses!